Deep Policy Iteration with Integer Programming for Inventory Management: Numerical Results and Managerial Insights

 \subsection{Open source tool for bench-marking}

-In this section, we briefly discuss the development and usage of an open-source Python library that can be used to facilitate the development and benchmarking of reinforcement learning on diverse supply chain problems.\footnote{We plan to release the library as open source upon publication. }

-The library is designed to make it easy to define arbitrary, customizable supply chain environments (such as used in this paper) and to easily plug in different RL algorithms to test them on the environments.
-Different supply chain configurations can easily be defined via code or configuration files, such as varying supply chain network structures, capacities, holding costs, lead times, demand distributions, etc. For example the configuration file for the library defining the 1\texttt{S}-2\texttt{W}-3\texttt{R} supply chain environment used in this paper, with one supplier, 2 warehouses and three retailers, under a lost sales setting is shown in Listing \ref{listing:pdr_1s2w3r_ds_cfg}.
+In this section, we briefly discuss the development and usage of an open-source Python library that can facilitate the development and benchmarking of reinforcement learning on diverse supply chain problems\footnote{See \url{https://github.com/divyasinghvi/PARL-InventoryManagement.git.} for more details}.
+The library is designed to make it easy to define arbitrary, customizable supply chain environments (such as those used in this paper) and to easily plug in different RL algorithms to test them on the environments.
+Different supply chain configurations can easily be defined via code or configuration files, such as varying supply chain network structures, capacities, holding costs, lead times, demand distributions, etc. For example, the configuration file for the library defining the 1\texttt{S}-2\texttt{W}-3\texttt{R} supply chain environment used in this paper, with one supplier, two warehouses, and three retailers, under a lost sales setting is shown in Listing \ref{listing:pdr_1s2w3r_ds_cfg} of Appendix \S\ref{app:opensource_listings}.